tcuze/pumpfun-rs/RUSTDOC.md

 - `close-ata`: Enabled by default.
 Automatically closes unused ATAs after selling all tokens, helping to reclaim rent.
 Disable to keep ATAs open after selling.

 - `versioned-tx`: Disabled by default.
 Enables support for Versioned Transactions with Address Lookup Tables (ALTs), which are useful for complex transactions with many accounts.
 When enabled, the SDK uses `VersionedTransaction` instead of legacy `Transaction`.

+- `stream`: Disabled by default.
+Enables WebSocket-based event subscriptions for real-time monitoring of token creation, trading, and other on-chain events.

 To customize feature flags in your `Cargo.toml`: